hossman/jenkins-reports/README.txt

  - make things pretty?
    - update the venus templates to link to our cached job-data for each entry
    - javascript UI tools to browse the stats?
+ - see venus.ini for some notes about requests to Steve & uwe about customizing their feeds to only get lucene jobs